SQL Server Database Corruption Causes and Solutions

 Let us know what you should never do if you have problems with the SQL database corruption.

 - Make a proper backup before upgrading SQL Server

 Microsoft always recommends that you regularly back up the SQL database so that you can easily restore the SQL database in the event of damage.
 Backup is the best option to deal with corruption.
 However, it is not always a good idea to restore all of the data because some information is missing between the last backup and the time of the disaster.

-You can use the DBCC CHECKDB command to check and fix corruption problems.
+You can use the DBCC CHECKDB command to check and fix database corruption in SQL server.
 It is not always possible to repair badly damaged files with this command.

 If you do not have the most recent backup or the backup is damaged, the SQL database files MDF and NDF cannot be repaired.
 In such a situation, you can get help from third-party tool to fix SQL Server database corruption issues.

 Recover SQL Database Tool is the expert-recommended software to repair corrupt database files without backup.
 It helps the user to scan and recover tables, views, rules, functions, triggers, and other objects.
 The tool has advanced option to recover deleted objects and shows a preview in red color.
 As the database is recovered successfully, users can export the data to live SQL database, SQL Compatible script, or CSV File without any data loss.